Print

 Instructions

-4. Sear and Soak the Ancho Chili: Put the ancho chili in the hot pan over medium high heat, and cook for about 15 seconds per side, pressing down on it with a spatula, until you see some smoke and some blistered spots.
-Transfer to a small bowl and cover by an inch with hot tap water.
-Leave for 15 minutes to soften.
-Chop roughly and add to the food processor bowl.
-Add the roasted peppers, vinegar and salt.
+1. Heat a small heavy skillet over medium heat.
+Put the ancho chili into the hot pan and cook for 15-20 seconds per side, pressing down on it with a spatula, until you see some smoke and some blistered spots.
+(Don’t wash the skillet.
+You’ll need it for the tomatoes).
+Transfer the chili to a small bowl and cover by an inch with hot tap water.
+Leave for 15 minutes to soften and then chop roughly and add to the food processor bowl.

-6. Serve warm or at room temp with grilled or roasted fish, chicken, meat or vegetables, or on sandwiches or burgers.
+3. Serve warm or at room temp as a dip with crostini or crudités or as a sauce to top grilled or roasted fish, chicken, beef, pork, roasted vegetables, sandwiches, burgers or omelets.

 Notes

-*If you'd prefer to roast your own red peppers from scratch, here's how to do it.
+If you'd prefer to roast your own red bell peppers from scratch, here's how to do it.

 • Prep Time: 30 mins